bersalazar/clipper/README.md

-A simple script to parse a Kindle Paperwhite's My Clippings.txt file in JSON (TinyDB) format.
+A set of scripts to parse and manipulate the Kindle Paperwhite's clippings file.

-Also has another script to output to PDF.
+It reads the My Clippings.txt file, adds it to a local TinyDB and creates a readable PDF output.